Satellite-im/Uplink-Deprecated/appium-tests/README.md

 Since we do not have Appium installed as part of this package we are going to use the globally installed version of Appium.
 This is configured in [`wdio.shared.local.appium.conf.ts`](./config/wdio.shared.local.appium.conf.ts).

 Finally, since there will be a GitHub action setup to run the appium tests on macOS, there will be one configuration file used to run these tests on CI.
-This will be configured in [`wdio. macOS.ci.conf.ts`](./config/wdio.macos.ci.conf.ts).
+This will be configured in [`wdio.macos.ci.conf.ts`](./config/wdio.macos.ci.conf.ts).

 ## Locator strategy for native apps